Nearly half of new US virus infections are in just 5 states

 “We constantly look at, OK, we know we’re going up, but are we going up at the rate we should be, particularly given the amount of cases we have?”
 Murphy said.

+New virus variants are clearly one of the drivers in the increase, said Dr. Kirsten Bibbins-Domingo, chair of the department of epidemiology and biostatistics at the University of California, San Francisco.
+Failure to suppress the rise in cases will lead to more people getting sick and dying, she said, and drive increases in other parts of the country.

+“More vaccine needs to be where the virus is,” Bibbins-Domingo said, adding that people should get over the “scarcity mindset” that has them thinking surging vaccine into one place will hurt people elsewhere.

-Former Food and Drug Administration Commissioner Scott Gottlieb has urged the Biden administration to push additional coronavirus shots into parts of the U.S. experiencing outbreaks including Michigan, New York and New Jersey.
+Former Food and Drug Administration Commissioner Scott Gottlieb has urged the Biden administration to push additional coronavirus shots into parts of the U.S. experiencing the most serious outbreaks, including Michigan, New York and New Jersey.

 “I think what we need to do is try to continue to vaccinate, surge vaccine into those parts of the country,” Gottlieb said in a March 28 appearance on CBS’s “Face the Nation.”
 “So the incremental vaccine that’s coming onto the market, I think the Biden administration can allocate to parts of the country that look hot right now.”

-Researcher Joshua Schwab of the University of California at Berkeley recently estimated that doubling the current vaccine allocation in Michigan for two weeks could reduce hospitalization admissions by 10,000 and deaths by 1,200 by July.
-He concluded that far greater reductions could be achieved if extra vaccines were combined with some restrictions being put back in place.

-Talk of sending extra shots to states struggling with outbreaks comes at a time when the number of daily infections in the U.S. has fallen dramatically compared to a January spike following the holiday season.
+Talk of sending extra shots to some states comes at a time when the number of daily infections in the U.S. has fallen dramatically compared to a January spike following the holiday season.
 However, the seven-day average of daily infections been rising slowly since mid-March.

 The five states seeing the most infections stand out.
-California and Texas, which have vastly larger populations than Michigan, are reporting less than half its number of daily infections.
-And as of Tuesday, 31 U.S. states were reporting seven-day averages of fewer than 1,000 new daily cases.
+As of Tuesday, 31 U.S. states were reporting seven-day averages of fewer than 1,000 new daily cases.

 White House coronavirus coordinator Jeff Zients said Tuesday more than 28 million doses of COVID-19 vaccines will be delivered to states this week.
 That allocation will bring the U.S. total to more than 90 million doses distributed in the past three weeks.

-The news came as Biden announced more than 150 million coronavirus shots in arms have been administered since he took office, and that all adults will be eligible to receive a vaccine by April 19.
+The news came as Biden announced more than 150 million coronavirus shots have been administered since he took office, and that all adults will be eligible to receive a vaccine by April 19.

 About 40% of U.S. adults have now received at least one COVID-19 shot, according to the Centers for Disease Control and Prevention.
-Only 23% of American adults have been fully vaccinated — including more than half of Americans 65 and older.
+About 23% of American adults have been fully vaccinated — including more than half of Americans 65 and older.

 Geng said the nation should take a step back and go slow.
 Even just a few more weeks of Americans sticking with social distancing and other precautions could make a huge difference.